-After being discovered by a Spanish explorer, Juan Bermudez in 1505, Bermuda was occupied by the British who were shipwrecked by a storm in 1607.
-The Virginia Company expedition members that survived the storm stayed in the island before some members returned to mainland United States where the British controlled Virginia.
-Full occupation was achieved in 1615, and the new colony of Bermuda underwent a period of tumultuous events, from a civil war in 1649, and the American War of Independence of 1774 that sucked in the island and nearly collapse its economy due to the international ban on the slave trade.
-During the two devastating World Wars, Bermuda served both the British and the American armed forces as a resupply and patrol base during the 20th century.
+After being discovered by Spanish explorer Juan Bermudez in 1505, Bermuda was occupied by the British who were shipwrecked by a storm in 1607.
+The Virginia Company expedition members that survived the storm stayed on the island before some members returned to mainland United States where the British controlled Virginia.
+Full occupation was achieved in 1615, and the new colony of Bermuda underwent a period of tumultuous events: a civil war in 1649, the American War of Independence of 1774 that sucked in the island, and the near-collapse of its economy due to the international ban on the slave trade in the early 1800s.
+During the two devastating World Wars, Bermuda served both the British and the American armed forces as a resupply and patrol base.

 Bermuda is indeed a beautiful place.
-Tourists love to see the pristine pink beaches and the coral reefs and they also enjoy the world-class hotels that dot the place as well as flora and fauna.
-The climate is conducive for sunbathing since it is sub-tropical climate though it is predisposed to hurricanes.
-By this fact, it does not mean that hurricanes ravage the islands since they weaken as they approach.
-The presence of volcanic rocks is as a result of volcanic activity that helped to form the islands.
-Bermuda covers an area of 53 kilometers square and eight of the islands are large and connected by large bridges.
+Tourists love to see the pristine pink beaches and the coral reefs, and they also enjoy the world-class hotels that dot the place as well as flora and fauna.
+The climate is conducive for sunbathing since it is a sub-tropical climate, though it is predisposed to hurricanes.
+However, this does not mean that hurricanes ravage the islands since they generally weaken as they approach.
+The presence of volcanic rocks is a result of volcanic activity that helped to form the islands.
+Bermuda covers an area of 53 square km and the eight largest islands are connected by bridges.
 Some of the islands do share a single name.

 Bermuda’s International Relations

 Bermuda is home to consulates and embassies of major countries like the US which is its largest trading partner and a member of the Caribbean Community.
 International conferences have been held here due to its proximity to the US.